Technowise/Social-Blacklist/README.md

   3) Flag to remove posts containing blacklisted domains found in `Social Links` section of user's profile.
   4) Flag to remove posts containing blacklisted domains found in post link.
   5) Flag to remove posts containing blacklisted domains found in post body/content.
+  6) Flag to remove comments containing blacklisted domains.
-  6) Flag to remove posts made by users having NSFW profiles.
+  7) Flag to remove posts made by users having NSFW profiles.
-  7) Flag to send mod-mail notification on removal.
+  8) Flag to send mod-mail notification on removal.
-  8) Flag to ignore posts by moderators of the subreddit.
+  9) Flag to ignore posts by moderators of the subreddit.

 ## Changelog
 * 0.0.2